vdesabou/kafka-docker-playground-docs/docs/examples.md

 <!-- tabs:start -->
 #### **🔥 Description**

 User is getting StackOverflowError with S3 sink connector.
+See stack trace in Details section.

 #### **🤯 Details**